brentxphillips/CSRMP/README.md

 # Sector Code Classifier

 Humanitarian organizations and grantmakers use **secor codes** to classify aid activitis.
+Below is an activity reported by Finland's Ministry of Foreign Affairs and the activity's corresponding sector code:
 ![activity code](https://github.com/brentxphillips/CSRMP/blob/main/activity_code.png)

 This project aims to build a rudamentry **Sector Code Classifier** able to assign sector codes to aid activities based mainly on activity description text, to use to evaluate how to tackle classification, how a classification module can look and function as a plugin and how the base classifier can perform, informing subsiquant training, testing and classification work.